rahulthandavmoorthy/github-action-practice/README.md

 ## 1. Workflows

-To create a GitHub Actions workflow you need to follow called `.github/workflow`
+To create a GitHub Actions workflow you need to folder called `.github/workflows`